Raybeam/poolcam/README.md

 # Running
 just `python main.py`

+if you want to run a local mjpeg server to serve the rendered results, run:

+`python main.py --server`

 # Developing
 All of what we know about a game is contained in `GameInfo`.
 Update the docs as you add stuff